Walz v. Tax Commission of the City of New York: Concurrences

-Justices Brennan and Harlan, each in a separate opinion, while concurring in the court's conclusion that the tax exemptions did not violate the First Amendment, would reach this conclusion by applying different criteria from those applied by the court.
+Justices Brennan and Harlan, in separate opinions, while concurring in the Court's conclusion that the tax exemptions did not violate the First Amendment, each said they would reach this conclusion by applying different criteria from those the Court applied.

 Dissent

 Justice Douglas would have held that the tax exemptions for religious organizations violated the Establishment Clause of the First Amendment.